 While it is ideal to change passwords often and turn on two-factor authentication on every possible site, chances are you’re not doing it.

 The best way to manage passwords is to employ a password management program that produces complex passwords, stores them in the cloud and allows you to invoke your passwords even from a compromised system.

 These programs typically depend on a master password.
-It is important to know what makes a good one -- the real secret to a successful password is its length.
+It is important to know what makes a good one - the real secret to a successful password is its length.
 Use a long pass phrase as the master key to your password manager.
-The longer the better, especially if larded with symbols that would not appear in any existing piece of literature.
-Hence go22fly22a2222kite! is better than go fly a kite.
+The longer the better, especially if full of symbols that would not appear in any existing piece of literature.
+Hence “go22fly22a2222kite!” is better than “go fly a kite.”

 Many cyber attacks are traced to “phishing” scams.
 These fraudulent emails appear to come from legitimate companies, local businesses, friends and volunteer organizations and direct people to a website that either asks for personal information or—when clicked upon—infects the user’s computer with malware.
-You can prevent a phishing attack by being suspicious of emails that contain:
+Be suspicious of emails that contain:

 If you are suspicious of an email, call the sender to verify that the email is legitimate.
-And if an email seems suspicious or too good to be true, feel free to hit the delete button.
+And if an email seems suspicious or too good to be true, it probably is.
+Delete.

 - Keep your operating system, browser, anti-virus and other critical software up to date.

 - Be cautious with online banking.
 You may even consider dedicating one computer or device just to banking and tax activity, with no other browsing or activity, to limit risk of infection.

 Ultimately, there are no guarantees.
 But, experts affirm that when hackers run up against secure information, they are more likely to move on to an easier target.

 If you would like to protect your identity today, visit our Insurance Marketplace to explore our identity protection products.